An alternative approach to well-posedness of McKean-Vlasov equations arising in Consensus-Based Optimization: Introduction

 where $\beta > 0$ is a fixed parameter, and the (random) measure $\rho^N_t = \frac{1}{N} \sum_{j=1}^N \delta_{X^j_t}$ is the \emph{empirical measure} of the system.
 The instantaneous consensus point encodes the interaction among particles, and it is defined in such a way that the agents located at positions where $f$ attains lower values contribute more to the weighted average in \eqref{eq:consensus_point_particle}.
 Furthermore, it acts as an instantaneous guess for the global minimizer of $f$; its form is justified by the fact that, when $\beta$ is large, \eqref{eq:consensus_point_particle} provides a good approximation of $\argmin_{i=1,\dots,N}f(X^i_t)$.
 The map $S\colon\real^d\to\real^{d\times d}$ modulates the diffusive effects, and we assume that it is globally Lipschitz continuous and satisfies the condition $S(0) = 0_{d \times d}$, where $0_{d \times d}$ is the zero matrix.
 This choice includes, as special cases, both the original \emph{isotropic} CBO \cite{CBO-Originale}, where $S(u) = \sqrt{2\theta}\norm{u} I_d$ (with $\theta > 0$), and the \emph{anisotropic} CBO \cite{CBOCarrilloAnisotropic}, where $S(u) = \sqrt{2\theta}\diag(u)$.

 The stochastic evolution \eqref{eq:N_particle_CBO} features a drift term driving particles towards the consensus point, and a diffusive term allowing them to explore the state space and, at the same time, to escape local minima.
 The aim of the method is to induce concentration (consensus) of the agents around a global minimizer of $f$ after a sufficiently long time.
 In the computational practice, an Euler--Maruyama time discretization of \eqref{eq:N_particle_CBO} is typically implemented.
 See the review \cite{CBOTotzeckReview} for more details about the ideas and motivations underlying the CBO method, as well as variants and scenarios of application.
-We also mention that, since its introduction, the CBO paradigm has given rise to a variety of methods aimed at tackling diverse classes of optimization problems, including constrained optimization \cite{CBOConstrained, CBOSphereAnisotropic, CBOSphere}, optimal control \cite{CBOHertyModPredContr}, and multi-objective optimization \cite{CBOHertyMultiObj, CBOTotzeckMultiObj}.
+We also mention that, since its introduction, the CBO paradigm has given rise to a variety of methods aimed at tackling diverse classes of optimization problems, including, but not limited to, constrained optimization \cite{CBOConstrained, CBOSphere, CBOSphereAnisotropic}, optimal control \cite{CBOHertyModPredContr}, and multi-objective optimization \cite{CBOHertyMultiObj, CBOTotzeckMultiObj}; see also \cite{fornasier2026CBOevolutionstrategies, fornasier2025regularitypositivityCBO} for comprehensive reviews of applications.

 The CBO method exhibits two remarkable features: it achieves very good performance in computational optimization \cite{CBOCarrilloAnisotropic, CBOTotzeckReview}, even when the dimension $d$ of the state space is large, and it is amenable to a rigorous theoretical study by means of techniques pertaining to the mathematical analysis of interacting multi-agent systems.
 A powerful tool in the study of particles interacting through their empirical measure is \emph{mean-field analysis}.
 One allows the number $N$ of agents to go to infinity, and seeks to approximate the coupled particle dynamics \eqref{eq:N_particle_CBO} with the statistical behaviour of a representative particle.
 The \emph{mean-field equation} for the CBO system, which describes the time evolution of the representative particle $\barX_t$, reads